 All the sudden not coming home.
 Lying about where they’ve been or been with or what they’ve been doing.
 Secret phone calls.
 All kinds of things like that.
 Trust is a big issue and once you lose that, it’s very difficult to regain.
 You might put it on the back burner but you’re always going to be suspicious.

-The elders also suggest you look for even small kinds of dishonesty in your potential mate.
+But the elders also suggest you look for dishonesty in your potential mate, even in small ways.
 Does he or she cheat on tests?
 Take small items from work?
 Routinely lie his or her way out of situations?
 They believe that these are all warning signs of dishonesty that will spill eventually into your relationship.

 Warning Sign 4: Sarcasm and Teasing